fanyange/fanyange.github.io/wiki/Python.md

 ## Projects
 - [x] convert text file to a data structure
 - [x] write a crawler/spider to scrape all the decsendant links of a website using recursion or message queue.
+- [ ] save note files in Dropbox and automatically updates the Jekyll posts and wikis